bocoup/web-platform-contribution-guide/src/paths-for-growth.rst

 There are also browsers that use existing engines, but focus on specific concerns, as the Brave browser does with privacy.
 Our organization, Bocoup, is a consulting firm which provides spec testing and tooling services.

+A great resource to get started tinkering with browser engines is `Demystifying Browsers <https://textslashplain.com/2020/02/09/demystifying-browsers/>`__ by Eric Lawrence.

 Become a Working Group Chair
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~